Wander Franco Player Props: Rays vs. Royals

-Wander Franco, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Kansas City Royals, with Jose Cuas on the mound, June 22 at 6:40 PM ET.
+Wander Franco -- .231 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Kansas City Royals, with Jordan Lyles on the hill, on June 24 at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-4 with an RBI) against the Orioles.
+In his last game he had a hitless showing (0-for-4 with an RBI) against the Orioles.

 Wander Franco Game Info & Props vs. the Royals